-Scott Foppiano, who was Tom Hazleton's student, will be at the console for the 25th occasion.
-A short concert, followed by a silent short and silent feature movie will be presented Scott has made three CD's on the Great Theatre Pipe Organ of the Arlington.
+Scott Foppiano, who was Tom Hazleton's student, will be at the console for the 25th anniversary occasion.

-The next morning, 5 October, at 10 AM, Scott will conduct a theatre organ master class.
+At 7 PM, Scott will conduct a theatre organ master class.
 The master class will be a live demonstration of silent film accompaniment and rudiments of theatre organ style and registration.
 There will also be 'hands on' opportunities for any interested participants who wish to have some on-the-spot coaching by one America's leading theatre organists.
 The master class costs $5.

 On Sunday, 6 October, 9AM, we will have an open console where anyone can play the organ, just listen, ask questions, and see the chambers.

-While Scott is here, we may lay down tracks for a 4th CD.
+While Scott is here, we will lay down tracks for a 4th CD.

 Be sure and mark your calendars.

 Our 3rd CD is here.
 Samples of the musical selection as well as the liner notes are available under the CD tab above.